fabiosenracorrea/Trybe/README.md

 ### What's covered here?

-Trybe is a 1-year intesive course on becoming a full-stack web developer.
-During this period, several excluisve and interative contents are developed by each student, covering **mostly** - but *not exclusively* - these topics:
+Trybe is a 1-year intensive course on becoming a full-stack web developer.
+During this period, several exclusive and interactive contents are developed by each student, covering **mostly** - but *not exclusively* - these topics:

 * HTML (w/ semantics)
 * CSS (w/ responsive)